freeeve/resume-site/content/projects/chickenegg.md

 tech: ["python", "sagemaker"]
 weight: 3
 ---
-* Machine learning model to detect chicken eggs in images in my chicken coop.
+* Machine learning model to detect chicken eggs in images in my chicken coop
-* Gained huge respect for image labelers, that is some painstaking work.
+* Gained huge respect for image labelers, that is some painstaking work